This page may contain affiliate links. Regardless, only products and services I trust are recommended.

 - Smart Locating – Sometimes advertising data entry jobs at home on Craigslist.
 The listings typically say you need to be able to meet in-person first.
 This company operates from Texas, so you will likely need to be near one of their locations there so you can have a face-to-face interview.

 - Xerox – Read Review – It’s not uncommon to find data entry work from home jobs posted on Xerox.
 Type in “work from home data entry” on their careers page to see these listings.
 As with so many other data entry jobs, it may be location-based work.

 - I also recommend FlexJobs for finding more.
-You can regularly search legit data entry positions there as new ones come and go frequently.
+You can regularly search legitimate work at home jobs for data entry and other industries.
 FlexJobs guarantees all their job leads to be scam-free, and it’s the only membership-based jobs site I currently use and trust.
 Their listings are updated 5-6 times per week, and there is no shortage of listings.

 Transcription work from home jobs involve listening to audio files and typing out what you hear.
 While some types of transcription (such as medical) require training, it is possible to break into general transcription with little to no past experience.
 Before you start digging through the companies below, you may want to read this post about what general transcription involves and this post about the equipment transcribers use.

 If you’re very focused, pay lots of attention to small details, don’t mind repetition, and have impeccable spelling/grammar skills, then you might excel as a work at home transcriber.

 - 1-888-Type-It-Up – Read Review – US only, experience preferred, but new transcribers are welcome to apply.
 Pays $36 to $60 per audio hour.
 Get paid twice a month with Paypal.